Research

 Read: (SSRN link)

 Abstract: Using hand-collected data on non-financial firms’ financial portfolios, I examine how asymmetric cost behavior (or cost stickiness) affects risky financial investments.
 Sticky costs amplify the downward effect of sales decrease on profits because costs do not fall when sales decrease by as much as they rise when sales increase.
 Firms with sticky costs avoid risky securities because of expected liquidity needs and the trade-off between operating and financial risk.
 Oster’s delta and shock-based instrumental variable design address endogeneity concerns.
-For firms with sticky costs, investing in risky securities subdues non-financial investments and increases risk exposure without creating shareholder value.
+For firms with sticky costs, investing in risky securities increases total and idiosyncratic stock volatility without creating shareholder value.

 Presentations: Hawaii Accounting Research Conference (HARC) (2024), 4th Annual Boca-European Corporate Governance Institute (ECGI) Corporate Finance and Governance Conference (2023), University of Mississippi (2023), University of South Carolina (2023), Monash University (2023), Clemson University (2023), Rochester Institute of Technology (2023), University of Arizona (2023), Financial Management Association (FMA) Doctoral Student Consortium (2023), American Accounting Association (AAA) Annual Meeting (2023), AAA Spark Meeting - Western (2023), AAA Southwest Region Meeting (2023), Southwestern Finance Association Annual Meeting (2023), Southern Finance Association (SFA) Annual Meeting (2022), FMA Annual Meeting (2022), World Finance Conference (2022), Financial Markets and Corporate Governance Conference (2022)